 If you’re applying through a solicitor or tax agent, you’ll first need to give them written consent.
 You can use the consent to access your employment history form.
 They’ll include your consent with your application.

 Apply for an employment history on behalf of someone who has died

 You can apply to get the employment history of someone who’s died if you’re legally entitled to claim damages on behalf of their estate:

 Fill in the request employment history about a deceased person form and send it to HMRC.
 The address is on the form.

-If a professional representative (eg a solicitor or coroner) gave you the form, fill it in and return it to them.
+If a professional representative (for example a solicitor or coroner) gave you the form, fill it in and return it to them.

-You can contact the National Insurance helpline if you haven’t heard from HMRC after 40 days.
+You can contact the National Insurance helpline if you’ve not heard from HMRC after 40 days.